 ““But love your enemies, and do good, and lend, expecting nothing in return; and your reward will be great, and you will be sons of the Most High; for He Himself is kind to ungrateful and evil men.”
 (Luke 6:35 NASB)

-The objection that the sons of God cannot be human, since in Gen. 6:2 they are contrasted with humans (the daughters of men), ignores the immediate context of chapters 4-5 entirely!
-Similar contrasts comparing different groups of humans are evident in other Old Testament passages.
-For example, in Judges 20:3, Benjamites are contrasted with the Israelites.
+For example, Judges 20:3 contrasts the Benjamites with the Israelites.
 Does this mean the sons of Benjamin were not Israelites?
 Of course not, the contrast is between the tribe of Benjamin and the rest of Israel.
-Likewise, in Jer 32:20 Israel is contrasted with “all mankind.”
-Were the citizens of Israel not part of “all mankind,” or are we meant to understand that Israel is being compared to the rest of humanity?
+Likewise, Jer 32:20 contrasts Israel with “all mankind.”
+Were the citizens of Israel not part of “all mankind,” or should we understand that Israel is being compared to the rest of humanity?
 Obviously the latter is correct.
 A little closer to home is Noah right here in Genesis 6:5-8.
-God saw that the wickedness of humankind was great, but Noah was found to be righteous (Gen 7:1).
+God saw that the wickedness of humankind was great, but God found Noah righteous (Gen 7:1).
 Does this mean that Noah was not human?

 Other examples can be given but the point is clear: when groups are contrasted, one group is often a subset of a larger group.
 The sons of God in Genesis 6 were followers of God who were contrasted with the remainder of Adam’s offspring who were not followers of God.